-Make sure your website has an appealing lead generator — a free piece of valuable content people can access in exchange for giving up their email address.
+Make sure your website has an appealing lead generator — a free piece of valuable content people can access in exchange for giving up their email addresses.
 Once you have their email address, you can nurture the relationship via email and move them along the journey toward becoming a paying customer.

 Easy Ways to Improve Your SEO

-Now that you understand what SEO is, how it works and why it matters to your business, it’s time to look at some simple ways to improve your SEO.
+Now that you understand what SEO is, how it works, and why it matters to your business, it’s time to look at some simple ways to improve your SEO.

-Pay Attention to Your Google My Business Profile
+Pay Attention to Your Google Business Profile

-Have a Website that Works
+Create a Website that Works

 It’s also critical that the copy on your website is clear and simple.
-You want potential customers to know exactly what you offer, how it will benefit them and how they can get what you have to sell.
+You want potential customers to know exactly what you offer, how it will benefit them, and how they can get what you have to sell.
 If people can’t figure that out in the first 3 seconds, they certainly aren’t going to spend a lot of time trying to figure it out.

 Use the Right Keywords

 You want the content on your website to incorporate the words people are typing into the search engine (keywords).
 You don’t need to stuff those keywords into every sentence.
-Focus on one specific keyword for every page and work it in a few times — in your headline, the first paragraph and maybe the conclusion as well.
+Focus on one specific keyword for every page and work it in a few times — in your headline, the first paragraph, and maybe the conclusion as well.

 Don’t Forget About Mobile